monsonite/MINT/README.md

 In the example above 123 456 + .

 The numerical strings 123 and 456 are evaluated as 16-bit binary numbers and placed on the data stack.
-The plus symbol is interpreted as a jump to the routine that performs a 16-bit addition of the top two elements on the data stack, placing their sum on the top of the datastack.
+The plus symbol is interpreted as a jump to the routine that performs a 16-bit addition of the top two elements on the data stack, placing their sum on the top of the data stack.
 The dot character prints out the top value of the data stack, consuming it at the same time.

 In addition to the arithmetic and boolean operations, there are also the three comparison operators Greater Than, Less Than and Equal to, represented by symbols > < and =.